 Deonte Banks Scouting Report

 Cornerbacks with size and athleticism have always been coveted, but in the modern NFL, that combination has grown invaluable.
-Banks is another 2023 prospect who brings just that.
+Banks fits that mold, and that’s what makes him one of the most coveted CBs in the class.

-At 6’2″, 205 pounds, Banks has a lean, compact frame with good mass and above-average length.
-He might not be quantifiably elite in any athletic area, but he is exceptional across the board, with his short-area mobility and burst at the center of his profile.
+At 6’0″, 197 pounds, Banks has a lean, compact frame with good mass and above-average length.
+His size profile isn’t quite elite, but he has an exceptional overall frame, and he’s quantifiably elite as an athlete — with his short-area mobility and burst at the center of his profile.

-As an athlete, Banks has enough accelerative capacity to turn and run with receivers upfield, sticking to the hip pocket.
-Additionally, he flashes great explosiveness upfield out of stacked transitions, and he’s a very free-flowing athlete for his size.
+As an athlete, Banks effortlessly explodes out of his stance.
+He has enough accelerative capacity to turn and run with receivers upfield, sticking to the hip pocket.
+Additionally, he flashes high-end explosiveness upfield out of stacked transitions, and he’s a very free-flowing athlete for his size.

-Moving vertically, Banks has enough long speed to avoid being stacked by long-striders.
-But closer to the line, he also has the hip fluidity to quickly sink and redirect forward in response to out-breaking routes.
+Moving vertically, Banks has the long speed to consistently avoid being stacked by long-striders.
+And closer to the line, he also has the hip fluidity to quickly sink and redirect forward in response to out-breaking routes.
 In fact, Banks’ fluidity is one of the strongest areas of his game.

 With his elastic, oily hips, Banks is able to quickly transition from inside leverage to outside response.
 He has the recovery athleticism and fluidity to quickly transition and regain positioning after being worked off-center by initial fakes.
 The Maryland CB can undergo up to 270-degree transitions with ease, swiftly aligning and carrying acceleration out of transitions.